EinstainBohr/demo3/BenchmarkDemo/README.md

 --testset   Only used in benchmark mode.
 Value is a path to the JSON file containing the
             tests to be run.
 For example [ --testset /testscripts/exampletestset.json ].
 Cannot be used together with 'automatic'.
+--report    Only used in benchmark mode.
+Determines the report file style, either combining
+            each test result into a single file, or saving each one into a separate file.
+            'Single' style filename begins with the test script filename.
+            Can be one of: [ single, multi ].
+Report is 'single' by default.
 ```

 Using your own assets